-Use a torque wrench to make a final connection.
-Table 3-1 provides information about the torque wrench recommended for use with the calibration kit.
-A torque wrench is included in the calibration kit.
-Refer to Table 4-1 on page 3 for replacement part number and ordering information.
+1. Use a torque wrench to make a final connection.
+Table 3-1 provides information about the torque wrench recommended for use with this cable set.
+A torque wrench is not included in the cable sets.
+Refer to Table 4-1 on page 3 for part number and ordering information.